-To set automatic device locking,
+To set automatic device locking:

 From the menu bar, click Option > Device > Automatic Locking.
-This will open the Auto Locking window.
+This will open the Auto Locking dialog box.

-- 2. Click the first checkbox to lock all devices when exiting BioStar.
+- Click the first checkbox to lock all devices when exiting BioStar.

-- 3. If desired, click the second checkbox to change the lock password:
+- If desired, click the second checkbox to change the lock password: 3.

 - a.
 Enter the old password

-- b.
-Enter the new password
+- Enter the new password

-- c.
-Retype the new password to confirm.
+- Retype the new password to confirm.